 Instead of trying to crack the code on the “right” price—that mythical number that no one will ever disagree with—learn to push back on the people who balk at your prices.
 You might ask them:

 - What is your motivation for giving me this advice?
 Are you looking to get a deal on my art?

 - What are your qualifications for making recommendations about how to price art?

 - In what way do you imagine that your suggestion will help my art career?

 Their answers don’t actually matter.
 In fact, you don’t even need to ask these questions out loud, so long as you carefully assess the person giving you advice.
 Critiques almost always reveal more about the critic than the thing being critiqued.

 Raising your prices is more than just an opportunity to make more money and assert your value.
 It can be an important marketing moment too.

 At the beginning of 2019, I spent two weeks upping my portrait prices in a very public way.
 I announced the change with an explanation and then I proceeded to celebrate both the genre itself and the people I have painted over the course of three posts by deconstructing what makes the perfect portrait subject.
 One video was about the character of people who have their portraits done, while another talked about about their generosity, and the final post made clear that being a good subject meant being a very grounded person.

 This open transition in prices invites clients and potential patrons into the process, while also giving you an opportunity to share about your art in delicious detail.

 These four portraits are a recent commission from a grandmother wanting to capture this stage in her grandkids’ childhoods.
-At the moment, I’m not accepting new painted portrait commissions because I only work from photos I take myself of my subjects and COVID-19 prevents that sort of meeting, but you can still hire me to draw you.
+At the moment, I’m not accepting new painted portrait commissions because I only work from photos I take myself of my subjects and COVID-19 prevents that sort of meeting.

 To receive an email every time I publish a new article or video, sign up for my special mailing list.